-St Wilfrid's is a Catholic Voluntary Aided School with students being drawn from a wide catchment including East Grinstead and Horsham.
+St. Wilfrid's is a Catholic Voluntary Aided School with students being drawn from a wide catchment including East Grinstead and Horsham.

-The following table indicates that 140 students in KS3 and KS4 (18.3%) are in receipt of Pupil Premium Funding, a reduction of 21⁄2 % from 2015/16.
-This is against a national figure for eligibility for FSM of 28.9%.
-Raise online indicates that the School Deprivation Indicator is 0.18 which places the school in the middle quintile of all schools nationally.
+The following table indicates that 136 students in KS3 and KS4 (17.8%) are in receipt of Pupil Premium Funding, a reduction of 0.5% from 2016/17 and continuing a downward trend.
+The 2017 IDRS further indicates that 17% are classified as FSMEv6 against a national figure of 28%, placing the school in the 4th quintile of all schools nationally.
+The IDSR also indicates that the School Deprivation Indicator is 0.2 which places the school in the middle quintile of all schools nationally.
 Currently (Sept.
-2017) there are the following number of Pupil Premium students in each year group:
+2018) there are the following number of Pupil Premium students in each year group: